5 Psychological Studies that Require a Second Look

 Kashdan, T.B., Rose, P., & Fincham, F.D.
 (2004).
 Curiosity and exploration: Facilitating positive subjective experiences and personal growth opportunities.
 Journal of Personality Assessment, 82, 291-305.

-This is my most widely cited paper.
+For a long time, this was my most widely cited paper.
 We measured two dimensions of curiosity and I can tell you now that one of them is wrong.
 Yes, curiosity is about recognizing and seeking out new information and experiences, a dimension that we refer to as Exploration.
 The problem is with the second dimension that we refer to as Absorption - the tendency to lose track of time, be tough to interrupt, and fully engaged in activities.
 This often happens when we are curious, but it also happens when we pay close attention to something or someone.
 You might be feeling fear, anger, or awe, and not necessarily curiosity.
 This is why we created a second version of the scale with two dimensions that are central to curiosity—the motivation to seek out knowledge and new experiences (Stretching) and a willingness to embrace the uncertain and unpredictable nature of everyday life (Embracing).

 Kashdan, T.B., Gallagher, M.W., Silvia, P.J., Winterstein, B.P., Breen, W.E., Terhar, D., & Steger, M.F.
 (2009).
 The Curiosity and Exploration Inventory-II: Development, factor structure, and initial psychometrics.
 Journal of Research in Personality, 43, 987-998.

-I am fortunate to have great collaborators and I'm surrounded by creative minds.
+I am fortunate to have great collaborators.
+I'm surrounded by creative minds.
 Often our research program starts off slow and I am not confident about each finding that comes out of my laboratory (or from other laboratories).
 I stay attuned to the main objective of why I am a psychologist…understand some of the mysteries of human behavior and in some small way, reduce the amount of suffering and increase the amount of well-being in the world.
 This cannot be done with a premature commitment to being right.
 This cannot be done by blindly accepting theories, research, and treatments that other people promote.
 But the key is to be skeptical, not cynical.
 Be curious, keep experimenting, keep learning, and most importantly, keep asking questions.
 And part of this storyline is to be naked, exposed, and vulnerable every once in awhile.